 Inflation Eroding Value

-Rising costs of fuel, medicines, food, construction materials and wages mean every budget dollar buys measurably less than it did three years ago.
-The room for waste, leakage and inefficiency has effectively disappeared.
-Efficiency is no longer optional.
+Rising costs of fuel, medicines, food, construction materials and wages mean every kwacha, shilling or franc buys measurably less than it did last year.

 The Result